MEET SUJATA GADKAR-WILCOX

 Hopefully, you will have the opportunity to meet some of Sujata’s devoted volunteers – some of which are her former students.
 There’s a reason for that.
 Sujata’s knowledge, capabilities and compassion extend outside of her classroom and into the community – helping everyone make sure their voices are heard.
 She is a trusted leader who makes decisions based on facts rather than partisan ideologies.
 As a mentor, Sujata works to instill these values in her students.

-Sujata and husband, Wynn, have called Trumbull home for 13 years.
+Sujata and husband, Wynn, have called Trumbull home for 15 years.
 Wynn is a Professor at Western Connecticut State University and sings with the Mad Hatter Chorus.
-They are raising two beautiful daughters, the oldest of whom just excitedly started kindergarten in the Trumbull Public Schools.
+They are raising two beautiful daughters, both in the Trumbull Public School system.
 Sujata is also very fortunate to have her mom on-hand to help them manage the complexities of working full-time with children.
 Their dog, Attikus, is also an important part of the family.

 Sujata’s father emigrated to the United States in 1967 to pursue a career in engineering.
 Her mother joined him in New York soon after.